beyluta/termchat/README.md

 ## Prerequisites

-Make sure these are installed for the project to run:
+Make sure to have the following at hand:

 - Linux environment
 - OpenAI API-key